funwithbrains/funwithbrains.github.io/_mafia/setups/vampires.md

 > ##### Priest
 >
-> You are the Priest.
-While you have no ability to fight off evil, you do have the skills to detect it.
+> While you have no ability to fight off evil, you do have the skills to detect it.
+You are the Priest!
 >
 > * Investigation: Once per night, you may investigate one target player.
 You will receive results in the form of "Vampire"/"Not a Vampire".
 > * Paranoia Vulnerability: Be careful!
 If the Overzealous Paladin protects you, they will make you temporarily paranoid, and your Investigation for that night will result in "Vampire" no matter what!

 > ##### Overzealous Paladin
 >
-> You are the Paladin.
-While you have no ability to detect evil, you do have the skills to fight it.
+> While you have no ability to detect evil, you do have the skills to fight it.
+You are the Paladin!
 >
 > * Overzealous Protection: Once per night, you must protect one target player.
 Your target is protected from one kill by Vampires that night.
 > * Contagious Paranoia: Be careful!
 If you protect anyone who has Paranoia Vulnerability, you make them paranoid, and their actions that night will work incorrectly!

-> ##### Guard Captain
+> ##### Guard
 >
-> You are the Guard Captain.
-You recruit the locals to help you monitor the Village.
+> You keep your eyes open at night to learn where people are going.
+You are a Guard!
 >
-> * Recruitment: Twice per night, you may recruit another target player as a temporary Guard.
-This does not interfere with any other actions the target player would take.
-In a single night, you may not choose any single player more than once to recruit or to be followed. *(The village charter won't let you recruit anyone for a double shift, and it also won't let you have your guards followed or doubled up watching the same person.
-Those bureaucrats just don't understand what it's like on the streets!)*
-> * Paranoia Vulnerability: Be careful!
-If the Overzealous Paladin protects you, they will make you temporarily paranoid, and you will be unable to use your Recruitment that night!
+> * Observation: Once per night, you may follow one target player.
+You will see who your target's targets are, if any, but you will not learn what actions they performed.

-> ##### Guard (temporary only)
+> ##### Apothecary
 >
-> You have been recruited by the Guard Captain.
-This is a temporary role for one night only.
+> You visit people at night to administer drugs.
+You are an Apothecary!
 >
-> * Mandatory Observation: Tonight, you must follow a target player chosen for you by the Guard Captain.
-You will see who your target's targets are, if any, but you will not learn what actions they performed. *(This does not interfere with any actions you take using your original role.)*
+> * Treatment: Once per night, you may visit one target player.
+If the target is a villager and they are killed by a Vampire that night, then the Vampire will also die.
+If the target is a Vampire, then you will die.

 > ##### The Watcher
 >
-> You are the Watcher.
-You are charged with the task of finding The Chosen One and guiding them to protect the innocent from Vampires.
+> You are charged with the task of finding The Chosen One and guiding them to protect the innocent from Vampires.
+You are the Watcher!
 >
 > * Desperate Search: Once per night, you may investigate one target player.
 You will receive results in the form of "The Chosen One"/"Not The Chosen One".
 If your target is The Chosen One, they will learn that you contacted them, and they will become The Slayer in addition to their current role. *(The Slayer will still be The Chosen One, retaining each ability from that role.)*
 > * Paranoia Vulnerability: Be careful!
 If the Overzealous Paladin protects you, they will make you temporarily paranoid, and your Desperate Search for that night will result in "Not The Chosen One" no matter what!